 - Acquired: Acquired dyserythropoiesis can occur secondary to drugs that interfere with folate and vitamin B12 metabolism.
 Animals may or may not be anemic.
 Dyserythropoiesis can also occur as a consequence of hematopoietic neoplasia, specifically acute myeloid leukemia or myelodysplastic syndrome.
 The cells in the latter conditions are frequently morphologically abnormal, and provide a clue to the diagnosis.
 Animals are usually anemic in these conditions.

 - Altered splenic function: Increased nRBCs may be seen in dogs on corticosteroids, after splenectomy or dogs with splenic hemangiosarcoma.
 Splenic macrophages are thought to normally remove these cells from the circulation, so if splenic function is impaired, nRBC can be seen in the circulation (along with excessive numbers of Howell-Jolly bodies).

 - Unknown mechanism: Sick camelids (anemic or non-anemic) can frequently have high numbers of nucleated red blood cells in circulation.
-Even in anemic animals, this does not indicate a regenerative response alone (we need to see polychromatophils as well to confirm a regenerative response).
+Even in anemic animals, this does not indicate a regenerative response alone (we need to see polychromatophils in camelids to confirm a regenerative response).
 This is presumably due to bone marrow release or a dysfunctional marrow, but altered splenic function is also possible.